Atomistica/atomistica/doc/install.lammps.md

 ...

 ```
 It is possible that you have linked the libraries in an incorrect order.
-As of 05/12/2023, for a build using ```make mpi``` with GCC, the following lines lead to correct compilation:
+As of 05/12/2023, for a build using ```make mpi``` with GCC and mode = shared, the following lines lead to correct compilation:

 ```
 LMPLINK= -L. -llammps_$@ -L/path/to/atomistica/build_lammps -latomistica -L/path/to/OpenBLAS/0.3.18-GCC-11.2.0/lib/ -lgomp -lgfortran -lstdc++ -lopenblas -lmpi_mpifh